ku-fpg/fpg-web/site/about.markdown

 Joining the Lab
 ---------------

-New members are always welcome.
+New members (that are already at KU) are always welcome.
 Typically, at the graduate level you will need some experience in Haskell (for example, via [EECS 776](/Members/AndyGill/Teaching/EECS776)).
 Email Professor Gill for a discussion.

+If you are not at KU, and are not planning on applying to KU, then please outline how you know Haskell, or another functional language.
+The lab does not offer scholarships to outside students, though we have people join from other graduate programs from time to time.

 </div><div class="span6">